 PowellStFest Community Kitchen program is our meal program servicing the DTES neighbourhood.
 The meals help fill the gap of insufficient food for low-income community and the cooking program provides an opportunity for people to cook together, learn new skills, and build community.
 This not only provides a positive mental health experience but gives people the sense of gratification and steady income.

 As of mid-October 2020, PSFS contributes to the WePress Community Kitchen based in the Vancouver Japanese Language School & Japanese Hall’s (VJLS-JH) facility to cook and distribute 200 meals per day, Mondays through Fridays.
 We are also supporting a pilot project with Health through Spirit, who are integrating their peers into this network with enhanced mental health and trauma support.

 Powell Street Festival Society is now part of the Downtown Eastside Community Kitchens (DECK), where a network of grassroots groups have gathered to enhance food security, work towards a long-term vision of food sovereignty, and nurture community resilience in our beloved Downtown Eastside (DTES) neighbourhood.

 The Giving Ceremony

-To symbolize this reciprocal relationship, we are staging a physical-distance-respecting ceremony to honour our ancestors and offer furoshiki-wrapped gifts to our DTES friends and community partners.
-This choreographed event will be shared during the live Telethon.
+To symbolize this reciprocal relationship, we staged a physical-distance-respecting ceremony to honour our ancestors and offer furoshiki-wrapped gifts to our DTES friends and community partners.
+This choreographed event was shared during the live Telethon on August 1, 2020.

 Behind the scenes, we also delivered 1500 care packages to unhoused and precariously housed people living in the Powell Street neighbourhood the week of July 27, 2020.
 This was a big undertaking which we couldn’t have done without the logistical support from our DTES partner organizations and financial support from the Vancouver Foundation.